Canthv0/RobustCloudCommand/README.md

 * Restarts the session every X number seconds to ensure a valid connection.
 * Attempts to work past session related errors and will skip objects that it can't process.
 * Attempts to calculate throttle exhaustion and sleep a sufficient time to allow throttle recovery

-## PARAMETER Agree
-Verifies that you have read and agree to the disclaimer at the top of the script file.

 ## PARAMETER AutomaticThrottle
 Calculated value based on your tenants powershell recharge rate.